kaopanboonyuen/panboonyuen_professional_website/content/event/exploring-careers-as-an-ai-research-scientist/index.md

 ---
 ### Exploring Career Paths in AI Research

 Hi guys!
-Welcome to my blog—I’m stoked to have you here.
-I’m Teerapong Panboonyuen (ธีรพงศ์ ปานบุญยืน), but you can call me Kao (เก้า).
+Welcome to my posts—I’m stoked to have you here.
 I’m currently rocking the roles of Senior Research Scientist at MARS (Motor AI Recognition Solution) and Postdoctoral Fellow at Chulalongkorn University.

+> Teerapong Panboonyuen (ธีรพงศ์ ปานบุญยืน)

+> but you can call me Kao (เก้า).

 In this space, I’m excited to share the highs and lows of my AI journey, how I juggle between academic and industry work, and the coolest trends shaking up the AI world.
 Stick around and dive into the world of AI with me!

 {{< twitter user="kaopanboonyuen" id="1819576227579212096" >}}